dimpase/M2/Project:-Solving-systems-of-polynomial-equations-via-elimination.md

-## Solving systems of polynomial equations

-* Proposed by: Dan Grayson
-* Potential advisor/consultant: Anton Leykin, Michael Burr
+* Potential advisor/consultant(s): Anton Leykin, Michael Burr (originally proposed by Dan Grayson)
-* Description: Write a package to solve a system of equations
+* Goal: Write a package to solve a system of polynomial equations via elimination
-* Project assigned to: Not yet assigned
-* Current status: Not yet begun
+* Current status: available!
 * Macaulay2 skill level: Beginner/intermediate
 * Mathematical experience: Advanced undergraduate
-* Project outcomes: Develop a package, publish a JSAG article
+* Potential outcomes: a package, an article in [JSAG](https://msp.org/jsag)
-* Project impact: Engineers and others could use Macaulay2 if it could solve equations.

 ## Project Description

 Solving equations can be done with Groebner bases, provided we choose a monomial ordering adapted to elimination of variables (not the default ordering).
-Engineers and others could use Macaulay2 if it could solve equations.
+Engineers and others use Macaulay2 to solve equations.

 ### Example